the pond report

 4. Integrated Weed Management for Water Weeds (Aquatic Plants)

 "Herbicides provide temporary control of nuisance aquatic vegetation.
 Alternate methods such as mechanical removal (Submergents), dredging or substrate alteration (drainage ditches) can provide longer term control.
 Management techniques for vegetation control in ponds include minimizing nutrient input, dredging excess sediment, logs and other organic debris, decreasing the surface to depth ratio and increasing the rate of pond turnover (flushing).
-Some aquatic plant and algae life should be accepted and tolerated as a vital component of a healthy ecosystem."

 Government issued information: http://www.omafra.gov.on.ca/english/crops/pub75/19water.htm